Perlon

 Perlon is an electronic music record label founded in 1997 in Frankfurt, Germany, now based in Berlin, and run by Thomas Franzmann aka Zip and Markus Nikolai.
 It is a minimal techno and tech house label which has been characterised as one of the most influential German dance music labels.

-Its catalogue features music by producers such as A Guy Called Gerald, Akufen, Ricardo Villalobos, Baby Ford, Dandy Jack, Luciano, Matt John, Pantytec, Stefan Goldmann and Thomas Melchior.
-It is mostly a vinyl label, apart from a compilations and DJ mixes released on CD.
+Its catalogue features music by producers such as A Guy Called Gerald, Akufen, Ricardo Villalobos, Baby Ford, Dandy Jack, Luciano, Matt John, Pantytec, Stefan Goldmann ,Thomas Melchior and San Proper.
+It is mostly a vinyl label, apart from compilations and some artist albums released on CD.
 No releases have been made available online in digital formats.

+Perlon gained international attention with Markus Nikolai's 2000 dance floor hit "Bushes" and the label compilation "Superlongevity 2" in the following year.
+In his book Energy Flash about rave music and dance culture, Simon Reynolds called Perlon one of the leading labels of its second decade.

-Perlon has run a monthly party named 'Get Perlonized' at Berghain's Panorama Bar in Berlin since 2005 featuring only DJs who have also released on the label.
+Perlon has run a monthly party named 'Get Perlonized' in Berlin.
 The record label is known for its distinctive graphic design by Chris Rehberger of the graphic design studio Double Standards.